AI-Bianchi/ExactOnlineBundle/README.md

         clientSecret: YOURSECRET

 <h3>STEP 4</h3>
-You need to update your database:
+You should to update your database:

 	php app/console doctrine:schema:update --force